Kalli/clubster-analysis/src/steps.md

 But how similar are the most popular clubs on Resident Advisor?

 Let's compare two of my favourite clubs.
 Berlin's *Berghain / Panorama Bar* and *De School* in Amsterdam.
-In their line ups there is a 9.58% overlap.
+Their line have a 9.58% overlap.
 I went into this project thinking that the line ups were more similar than they turned out to be.
 For these two clubs for instance I assumed that the overlap would be greater as their music policies feel quite similar to me.